dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 #### Storing stock data in a ConcurrentDictionary

 The constructor initializes the `_stocks` collection with some sample stock data, and `GetAllStocks` returns the stocks.
-As you saw earlier, this collection of stocks is in turn returned by `StockTickerHub.GetAllStocks` which is a server method in the `Hub` class that clients can call.
+As you saw earlier, this collection of stocks is returned by `StockTickerHub.GetAllStocks`, which is a server method in the `Hub` class that clients can call.

 [!code-csharp[Main](tutorial-server-broadcast-with-signalr/samples/sample5.cs)]

 [!code-csharp[Main](tutorial-server-broadcast-with-signalr/samples/sample6.cs)]

-The stocks collection defined as a [ConcurrentDictionary](https://msdn.microsoft.com/library/dd287191.aspx) type for thread safety.
+The stocks collection is defined as a [ConcurrentDictionary](https://msdn.microsoft.com/library/dd287191.aspx) type for thread safety.
 As an alternative, you could use a [Dictionary](https://msdn.microsoft.com/library/xfhwa508.aspx) object and explicitly lock the dictionary when you make changes to it.

 For this sample application, it's OK to store application data in memory and to lose the data when the app disposes of the  `StockTicker` instance.
 In a real application, you would work with a back-end data store like a database.